/ For pool service owners · 8-minute read

 The 12-point gap.

-A typical pool service website vs. one built on the framework above.
-Same business, same services — wildly different results.
+A typical pool service website versus one built on the framework above.
+Same business, same services, a very different outcome.

 | Element | Average pool website | Pool website built right |